zhouwei713/awesome-seedance-4.0/README_en.md

   - 🔤 Consistent text rendering

-<a id="prompting-toc"></a>
+<a id="prompting-tips"></a>
 ## 💡 Prompting Tips

 1. [Prompt Engineering (PDF)](https://s.baoyu.io/files/2025-01-18-pdf-1-TechAI-Goolge-whitepaper_Prompt%20Engineering_v4-af36dcc7a49bb7269a58b1c9b89a8ae1.pdf) by Google
 2. [Introducing 4o Image Generation](https://openai.com/index/introducing-4o-image-generation) by OpenAI

-<a id="contribute-toc"></a>
+<a id="how-to-contribute"></a>
 ## 🤝 How to Contribute

 There are two ways to contribute, please read [CONTRIBUTING.md](./CONTRIBUTING.md).

-<a id="acknowledgements-toc"></a>
+<a id="acknowledgements"></a>
 ## 🙏 Acknowledgements

-The content of this collection heavily relies on the creative prompts and wonderful visuals shared by the AI community on Twitter/X. We express our sincere gratitude to all contributors of these examples. 😊
+The content of this collection heavily relies on the creative prompts and wonderful visuals shared by the AI community on Twitter/X. We express our sincere gratitude to all contributors of these cases. 😊

 Special thanks to the following users for sharing their inspiring work ✨: